kaiulrich/kulrich-CarND-Unscented-Kalman-Filter-Project/README.md

 ####   px, py, vx, vy output coordinates must have an RMSE<= [.09, .10, .40, .30] when using the file: "obj_pose-laser-radar-synthetic-input.txt"
 * I ran my algorithm against two data sets.
 On Data set 1 I have recorded values and analyzed them using python script from `CarND-Mercedes-SF-Utilities`.
 There is a very powerfull tool to visalize the data [plot.ly](https://plot.ly).
 Feel free too test it.
+* NIS plots show the NIS is mostly below 95% line, which shows the filter is very consistent.
+The parameters are set properly so that we correctly estimate the uncertainty of the system.

 |  | Dataset 1                     | Dataset 2                 |
 |-----|---------------------------|---------------------------|